CC&R Enforcement and Remedies

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Homeowner association (HOA) covenants are more common in newer properties or planned communities.
-Covenants can restrict property use both inside the home, outside the home, and on the land.
-Common covenants, conditions, and restrictions include:
+Home Owners Associations (HOA) and neighborhood association covenants are common in condominiums and planned communities.
+Covenants can restrict property use inside and outside the home.
+Declaration of covenants, conditions, and restrictions include language relating to:

 - Landscaping maintenance